ainsleydev/website/content/work/royal-beauty/index.md

 ---

 ## Client
-Katherine at Royal Beauty, specialises in a wide selection of massages helping their clients to de-stress and unwind.
-They pride themselves on a very warm and friendly ambience in which clients can relax, let go of their stress, enjoy a relaxing massage experience and leave with their nails looking perfect.
+Katherine at Royal Beauty specialises in a wide selection of massages and beauty treatments, helping clients to de-stress and unwind.
+They pride themselves on creating a warm and friendly atmosphere, where clients can let go of their stress, enjoy a relaxing massage experience and leave feeling refreshed and revitalised.

 ### Link
 https://katherinebodycare.co.uk